rufer7/aspnetcore-scan-testing/README.md

 # ASP.NET Core scan testing

 > [!NOTE]
-> All Azure related secrets are real secrets which got inavlidated before pushing them to the repository
+> All Azure related secrets are real secrets which got deactivated before pushing them to the repository

 ## SonarQube Cloud